peebo29/VRChat-Mods/README.md

 # VRC Mods
-A collection of simple mods which run on MelonLoader
+A collection of simple VRChat mods which run on MelonLoader

 ## IKMod / IK Funnies
 A mod which allows you to change different elements of your VRIK.